Production process:

 Packaged

-Once rice has been prepared during the milling process, it is graded, polished, and cleaned, before being sent down the line to be packaged for retail or bulk distribution.
+Once rice has been milled, it is graded and cleaned before being conveyed down the line to be packaged for retail or bulk distribution.